JoshDavies/jdaviescreative/README.md

 <h1 align="center">🎨 J Davies Creative</h1>

 A single-page web portfolio that showcases my hobbie as an artist.
 The focus of this project was to build an engaging front-end that offers an immersive user experience.
-And also to practice using react and responsive CSS design on a personal project.
+And also to practice using React.js and responsive CSS design on a personal project.
 [Visit live Webpage](https://joshdavies.github.io/jdaviescreative/)

 ## Project Reflection